Yifan127/Blog/ch1-project-practice.md

     **Summary7: A module's \_\_name\_\_ is set to "\_\_main\_\_" when read from standard input, a script, or from an interactive prompt. **

-    A reason for doing this is that sometimes you write a module, and it can be executed directory.
+    A reason for doing this is that sometimes you write a module, and it can be executed directly.
 Alternatively, it can also be imported and used in another module.
-By doingn the main check, you can have that code only execute when you want to run the module as a program and not have it execute when someone just wants to import your module and call your functions themselves.
+By doing the main check, you can have that code only execute when you want to run the module as a program and not have it execute when someone just wants to import your module and call your functions themselves.

 * **Writing help for script**